-East Lothian Council propose to install temporary changes in response to a national public health emergency and encourage safe walking and cycling.
+East Lothian Council propose to make temporary changes in response to a national public health emergency and encourage safe walking and cycling.
 This includes measures such as reducing through traffic, reallocating road space to create space to allow people to pass each other, adding extra cycle infrastructure / facilities and removing street 'clutter' like pedestrian guard rails, or relocating traffic signs.

 These emergency changes will help ease pressure at specific locations such as areas outside shops, bus stops, schools and medical centres.
 By their very nature they will be flexible and can be modified and removed as circumstances change.

 We are committed to engaging with local communities to introduce community-led solutions and are seeking feedback to the proposals shown.
-We'll also respond to alternative suggestions
+We'll also respond to alternative suggestions.

 Additional cycle parking will also be provided at coastal locations throughout East Lothian.

 Wheelchair users and people with additional mobility support needs